Customer Shoots Two Employees at Subway After Mayonnaise Dispute - NewsBreak

 Customer Shoots Two Employees at Subway After Mayonnaise Dispute

 A customer shot two Subway workers, leaving one of them dead, after an argument about his sandwich.
-According to the...classicrock1051.com
+According to the...therockofrochester.com

 A customer shot two Subway workers, leaving one of them dead, after an argument about his sandwich.
-According to the...classicrock1051.com
+According to the...therockofrochester.com

 Comments / 0